-Our second dataset consists of a crowdsourced sample of lease contracts from CompStak.
-The dataset contains information on rent per square foot, square footage, address, landlord name, tenant name, and rent concessions, as well as lease execution, commencement (movein), and expiration dates.
+The leasing data from CompStak contains information on rent per square foot, square footage, address, landlord name, tenant name, and rent concessions, as well as lease execution, commencement (move-in), and expiration dates.
 We observe two versions of rent per square foot: the starting rent (the rent charged in the first month the tenant occupies the space, before incorporating any concessions) and the effective rent (which factors in rent step-ups as well as concessions).
 In some cases we see the entire contractual rent schedule.

 The leases we observe are crowdsourced from commercial real estate brokers.
 Brokers have an incentive to report on leases they have been involved with because, the more information they provide, the more data they are able to see.
-While Compstak launched in 2012, brokers are able to report on leases going much further back in time.
+While Compstak launched in 2012, brokers are able to report on leases going much further back in time, giving us visibility into retail leases further back in time.
 Our dataset covers leases with commencement dates from 2005 through February 2020.